-- Turned 18 – Time to Enlist! – If your goal is to turn 18 and enlist, great!
-Thanks for considering military service for a future career – we need more Americans like you.
+- Turned 18.
+Time to enlist: If your goal is to turn 18 and enlist, great.
+Thanks for considering military service for a future career; we need more Americans like you.
 However, are you "really ready" to go from high school kid to special ops recruit/candidate?
-If you have not taken the physical screen test (PST) yet (on your own) and are crushing the events, then NO you are not ready to start this process.
-If you continue on this journey you will likely either not ever pass the PST prior to your ship date or just barely pass the competitive standards, get selected for Special Ops (SO rating in the Navy), and soon ship to boot camp.
-Great right?
-Well, you prepared well enough to get TO BUD/S but have you prepared at all to get THROUGH BUD/S?
-Have you turned 1.5 mile runs into fast 4 mile timed runs?
-Have you turned 500yd swims without fins into 2 mile swims with fins?
-Have you continued your PT but added strength workouts to prepare for log PT, boat carries, rucking, and other load bearing events?
-If you have not spent a significant amount of your time in this THROUGH cycle (Phase 2 Tactical Fitness), then you will likely successfully make it into BUD/S for about two weeks on average.
-Quitting and injury typically follow – statistically speaking.
+If you have not taken the physical screening test (PST) yet (on your own) and are crushing the events, then you are not ready to start this process.
+If you continue on this journey, you likely either will not pass the PST before your ship date or just barely pass the competitive standards, get selected for special ops (SO rating in the Navy) and soon ship to boot camp.
+Great, right?
+Well, you prepared well enough to get to BUD/S, but have you prepared at all to get through BUD/S?
+Have you turned 1.5-mile runs into fast four-mile timed runs?
+Have you turned 500-yard swims without fins into two-mile swims with fins?
+Have you continued your PT but added strength workouts to prepare for log PT, boat carries, rucking and other load-bearing events?
+If you have not spent a significant amount of your time in this through cycle (Phase 2 Tactical Fitness), then you likely will make it into BUD/S successfully for about two weeks on average.
+Quitting and injury typically follow, statistically speaking.

-Tactical Fitness Phase 2 requires you to focus on the specifics of your future spec ops selection.
-This is what you need to be spending most of your time prior to boot camp doing.
-Longer runs, rucks, longer swims with fins, and high rep PT, weight training to prepare for the load bearing of boat carries and log PT and grinder PT.
+Tactical Fitness Phase 2 requires you to focus on the specifics of your future spec-ops selection.
+This is what you need to be spending most of your time before boot camp doing.
+Prepare for the load-bearing of boat carries and log PT and grinder PT with longer runs, rucks, longer swims with fins, and high-rep PT and weight training.

-Phase 1: RECRUIT - Focus your training on testing to get into the training program you seek but also worked on any weaknesses you may have (strength, endurance, stamina, run, swim, ruck, etc...).
-This may take 6-12 months at least, make sure you place this phase in front of your recruiter visit.
+Phase 1: Recruit -- Focus your training on testing to get into the training program you seek but also work on any weaknesses you may have.
+This may take 6-12 months at least.
+Make sure you place this phase in front of your recruiter visit.

-Phase 2: STUDENT - Preparing to become a student in a challenging selection, Boot Camp, academy type program requires specific training for those challenges.
-Focus on weaknesses as a week within your selection training will expose them.
+Phase 2: Student -- Preparing to become a student in a challenging selection, boot camp or academy-type program requires specific training for those challenges.
+Focus on weaknesses because a week within your selection training will expose them.